Dominik Sachs, University of Munich.

 Abstract

-Low-skilled immigrants indirectly affect public finances through their effect on native wages & labor supply.
-We perationalize this general-equilibrium effect in the workhorse labor market model with heterogeneous workers and intensive and extensive labor supply margins.
+Low-skilled immigrants indirectly affect public finances through their effect on native wages & labour supply.
+We operationalise this general-equilibrium effect in the workhorse labour market model with heterogeneous workers and intensive and extensive labour supply margins.
 We derive a closed-form expression for this effect in terms of estimable statistics.

 and challenges the perception of low-skilled immigration as a fiscal burden.